haniyehtajer/planetgarten/README.md

 # planetgarten
-All my codes to analyze making planets, from disk setup to young adult planet compositions
+All my codes to analyze making planets, from disk setup to young adult planet compositions.
+Disclaimer: I only made the notebooks, and made minor edits to the codes listed below, specially the fragmentation module and differentiated body composition tracker.

 Credits:
 https://github.com/hannorein/rebound/tree/main/src